edoriggio/edoriggio/README.md

 # Hi there :wave:

 My name is Edoardo Riggio.
-I am a BSc Student in Computer Science @ USI University // software developer // aspiring UI/UX designer from Rome, Italy.
+I am a MSc Student in Software and Data Engineering @ USI University // software developer // aspiring UI/UX designer from Rome, Italy.
 I currently live in Lugano, Switzerland.
 I am also the founder of ERC Apps.

 ## :link: Social Networks